BKNorton/PopeLick-GreyBoxing/README.md

 	Animations
 </h3>
 <p>
-	I believe right now the only animations being used are the ones to simulate the players head bobbing as the walk or run.
+	I believe right now the only animations being used are the ones to simulate the players head bobbing as they walk or run.

+   Also the animation to open the car door when the player interacts with it.
 </p>

 <h3>